Many believe that lean protein helps to lose weight because they are said to keep our bodies feel full longer, thus making us eat less.

-Eric Edmeades, the author of Mindvalley’s WildFit program, says, “Exercise only makes you healthier if you get your nutrition handled correctly first.”
+Eric Edmeades, the author of Mindvalley’s WILDFIT Quest, says, “Exercise only makes you healthier if you get your nutrition handled correctly first.”

 He adds, “If you aren’t putting in the correct nutrition, very often the exercise will end up damaging the body.”

-Before we talk about “lean proteins”, we first have to explain what protein is and what they do.
+Before we talk about lean proteins, we first have to explain what protein is and what it does.

-Protein is one of the three macronutrients (carbohydrates, fats, and proteins) that are responsible for many critical roles in the body.
-They act as:
+Protein, one of the three macronutrients (carbohydrate, protein, fat) is responsible for many critical roles in the body such as:

 - Antibodies to fight against viruses and bacteria

-- Enzymes to carry out thousands of chemical reactions
+- Enzymes carry out thousands of chemical reactions

 - Messengers to transmit signals